 Yarrow, or simply yarrow, is a colorful and beneficial addition to any garden.
 The yarrow spreads and produces magnificent clusters of pale flowers.
 As it is very bitter, the plant has little culinary value.
 However, it is possible to prepare an infusion with dried flowers and the young shoots add bitterness in salads, a little like nasturtium.

-The folklore of gardening claims that yarrow yarrow increases the production of essential oils in nearby plants, which is very interesting for cannabis.
+The folklore of gardening claims that yarrow yarrow increases the production of essential oils in nearby plants.
 The yarrow will host with open arms many beneficial predatory insects such as ladybirds, caryopses.
 Several desirable parasitic wasp species are also attracted to the yarrow.
-It repels a whole range of insects that would like to harm your cannabis plantation.
-Yarrow is commonly planted at the edge of the garden so that its long roots do not compete with your cannabis plants.
+It repels a whole range of insects that would like to harm your plantation.
+Yarrow is commonly planted at the edge of the garden so that its long roots do not compete with your plants.

 Once your yarrow is planted, it requires little maintenance.
 It does not need to be fertilized and should only be watered during periods of severe drought.